 You can improve the security of your vehicle even more.
 Insurance companies can tell you which tracking devices and immobilisers are likely to reduce your premium.

 If you're a young or newly qualified driver, it's worth considering the Driving Standards Agency Pass Plus course.
 It helps you improve your driving experience in key areas like driving at night and on motorways, and could get you a discount on your car insurance.

 Tips for older drivers

 Are you a parent with teenage children who are learning to drive?
-If you get your son or daughter insured as an additional driver of your car and they have an accident, your no-claims bonus will be affected.
+If you get your son or daughter insured as an additional driver of your car and they have an accident, your no claims discount will be affected.
 So it's worth encouraging them to buy their own car and insure it themselves.
-This will help them gain their own no-claims discount and cheaper car insurance in the long run.
+This will help them gain their own no claims discount and cheaper car insurance in the long run.

-Looking ahead to retirement and the end of the daily commute, there's good news.
-Once you retire, tell your insurer about the reduction in your annual mileage – it could reduce your premium.
+And when you do retire and end the daily commute, remember to tell your insurer about the reduction in your annual mileage – it could reduce your premium.

 Consider voluntary excess for cover

 Finally, consider how much you'd be prepared to pay out if you have to make a claim.
 If you can afford to pay another £100 or £200 as a voluntary excess, your annual premium costs may come down.